 - A site plan is optional.

-- Once you are a registered user, you can apply for a legal point of discharge report online.
+- Once you are a registered user, sign in and apply for a legal point of discharge report.

 - As part of the online application process, the fee is paid online by Visa or MasterCard.